JimZhang37/android-associate-developer-exam/README.md

 * theme
 * appbar
 Day 2
-* pagedlist
-* viewmodel
-* list activity
+* pagedlist added for list activity
+* viewmodel added, a viewmodel factory is used for both addviewmodel and listviewmodel as both take the same constructor parameter
+* list activity is added, with a recycler view to show pagedlist and an adapter is used to connect data and view
+* add activity, to add new letter
-* add activity
+* up button for list activity
+* the default theme in MyApplication is changed to match the default theme in Preference

 ## functions to be added
 * detailed page
 * beautified theme
-* up button and menu for list activity
+* menu for list activity
-* when pagedlist to fetch more data is a mystery
+* when pagedlist to fetch more data is a mystery, as viewmodel livedata is observed to change once.
 * FAB
 * drawer navigation